tonysm/jigsaw.tonysm.com/source/_posts/2020-07-04-the-secret-life-of-programs-a-book-review.markdown

 date:   2020-07-04
 tags: book programs
 section: content
+excerpt: I wanted to write about this book because it really got me thinking about my experience and my relationship with computers.
+Here's a review.
 ---

 I wanted to write about this book because it really got me thinking about my experience and my relationship with computers.
 I feel like this is going to be a bit personal, but I'm not entirely sure how this will end up.